 In terms of the risks associated with technological innovation, the Group constantly seeks to innovate products and production processes.

-Specifically, the Group's pipeline includes certain product/process innovations that are not available to key competitors, such as new elastic suspension components made from composite materials, a new oil cooling technology that uses aluminium foam and an innovative particulate emission control system.
+Specifically, the Group has implemented or is in the process of implementing certain product innovations that will enable it to retain its leading market and technology leading position, such as new elastic suspension components made from composite materials, a new oil cooling technology that uses aluminium foam, an innovative particulate emission control system and lubrication filters for drivetrain systems.

 With regard to the risks related to health, safety and the environment, each subsidiary has its own internal function that manages HSE in accordance with local laws and in accordance with Sogefi Group’s guidelines.
 More specifically, the Holding Company Sogefi S.p.A. has approved an Environmental Policy for Health and Safety, which sets out the principles that all operations of subsidiaries should observe for the organisation of the HSE management system.
 Special emphasis is placed on monitoring the risk of accidents, which is a pillar of the plant operating approach “Kaizen Way” adopted at all production sites across the world and coordinated by a dedicated central management team at the Holding Company.